puppetlabs/puppetserver/documentation/puppet-api/v3/static_file_content.md

 ### Response

 A successful request to this endpoint returns an `HTTP 200` response code, and the contents of the specified file's requested version in the response body.
+An unsuccessful request returns one of the following error response codes:

--   400: Error; returned when any of the parameters are not provided.
+-   400: returned when any of the parameters are not provided.
--   403: Error; returned when requesting a file that is not within a module's `files` directory.
+-   403: returned when requesting a file that is not within a module's `files` directory.
--   500: Error; returned when `code-content-command` is not configured on the server, or when a requested file or version is not present in a repository.
+-   500: returned when `code-content-command` is not configured on the server, or when a requested file or version is not present in a repository.

 #### Example response

-On a server at `localhost`, assume a versioned file is located at `/modules/example/files/data.txt` in the `production` environment.
+Consider a server `localhost`, with a versioned file located at `/modules/example/files/data.txt` in the `production` environment.
 The version is identified by a `code_id` of `urn:puppet:code-id:1:67eb71417fbd736a619c8b5f9bfc0056ea8c53ca;production`, and that version of the file contains `Puppet test`.

-Given this command:
+If you run this command:

 ```
 curl -i -k 'https://localhost:8140/puppet/v3/static_file_content/modules/example/files/data.txt?code_id=urn:puppet:code-id:1:67eb71417fbd736a619c8b5f9bfc0056ea8c53ca;production&environment=production'
 ```

-Puppet Server should return:
+Puppet Server returns:

 ```
 HTTP/1.1 200 OK